chworthey/cs-studio-site/src/main/data/pageMarkdown/about.md

 Hello, my name is Charlotte Worthey.
 I use she/her/hers pronouns, and I'm based in Westminster, Colorado.

 I am a Software Engineer and Data Engineer with 17 years of software development excellence and multiple top-selling video game title credits.
+I have worked on the Minecraft, Crackdown, Age of Empires, Microsoft Solitaire Collection, and Forza franchises.

 Thanks to the internet, knowledge has never been more accessible to those that have the motivation to obtain it.
 However, learning in a vacuum without feedback can lead to problems: reinforcement of maladjusted practices, over-reliance on products that have known limitations, and lack of team experiences.